Find answers to common questions about ArcGIS Pro.

 - Can I use ArcGIS Pro on more than one computer?

-- How do I know which type of license I have?
+- How do I know which license level and extensions I have?

 - As an ArcGIS organization administrator, how do I assign ArcGIS Pro Named User licenses?